jbosstools/jbosstools-target-platforms/README.md

 (with good comments).
 Then it's time to check for any recent changes that were made in the official repository:

-	$ git checkout master               # switches to the 'master' branch
+	$ git checkout 4.3.0               # switches to the '4.3.0' branch
-	$ git pull upstream master          # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch
+	$ git pull upstream 4.3.0          # fetches all 'upstream' changes and merges 'upstream/4.3.0' onto your '4.3.0' branch
 	$ git checkout jbide-1234           # switches to your topic branch
-	$ git rebase master                 # reapplies your changes on top of the latest in master (i.e., the latest from master will be the new base for your changes)
+	$ git rebase 4.3.0                 # reapplies your changes on top of the latest in 4.3.0 (i.e., the latest from 4.3.0 will be the new base for your changes)

 If the pull grabbed a lot of changes, you should rerun your build with tests enabled to make sure your changes are still good.

 You can then push your topic branch and its changes into your public fork repository:

-	$ git push origin jbide-1234         # pushes your topic branch into your public fork of JBoss Tools Build
+	$ git push origin jbide-1234         # pushes your topic branch into your public fork of JBoss Tools Target Platforms

 And then [generate a pull-request](http://help.github.com/pull-requests/) where we can review the proposed changes, comment on them, discuss them with you,